cs0x7f/min2phase/README.md

 ## Compilation options
 There are several compilation options that can be modified for different purposes, e.g. faster solving speed, or less resource usage.
 - USE_TWIST_FLIP_PRUN [Search.java line 28](https://github.com/cs0x7f/min2phase/blob/dev/Search.java#L28): To determine whether twist-flip-pruning table will be generated and used.
 The size of the table is about 300KB (2,048 * 324 entries / 2 entries per byte = 331,776 bytes).
-- EXTRA_PRUN_LEVEL [Search.java line 35](https://github.com/cs0x7f/min2phase/blob/dev/Search.java#L35): To determine whether a full-phase1-pruning table or a huge-pruning table (for the optimal solver) will be generated.
-The full-phase1-pruning table is the same as the 28M-pruning table used by CubeExplorer, and the huge-pruning table is the same as the 2.0G-huge-pruning table used by CubeExplorer.
-DO NOT change this option if you just want to get a random-state scramble or solve a scrambled state within about 20 moves.
-The initialization time of full-phase1-pruning table is about 9 seconds (about 40x longer than default options), and up to 15 minutes for huge-phase1-pruning table.
 - PARTIAL_INIT_PRUN [Search.java line 42](https://github.com/cs0x7f/min2phase/blob/dev/Search.java#L42): For some situations that initialization speed is bottleneck, e.g. initialization cannot be pre-executed before solving, this option can be set to reduce initialization time by about 50%.
 However, the solving speed is about 2x slower due to ineffective pruning.
 However, the initialization will continue during the search, in other word, the solving speed will be increased after solving several cubes.
 - TRY_PRE_MOVE, TRY_INVERSE, TRY_THREE_AXES [Search.java line 49](https://github.com/cs0x7f/min2phase/blob/dev/Search.java#L49): Three improvements of min2phase compared with conventional two-phase algorithm.
 Can be disabled for research purpose.